Concepts

 Auto-delete on exit

-The remove_on_exit flag automatically deletes the workspace when the VM exits for any reason:
+The remove_on_exit flag automatically deletes the workspace when the VM exits for any reason.
+Only available in temporary mode.

 await ws.create({